Bryan Trottier: Legacy

-Trottier is currently ranked 17th all-time in NHL regular-season points.
-He is ninth all-time in playoff points and remains the Islanders' all-time leader in assists and points.
+As of 2025, Trottier sits 13th all-time with 182 playoff points (71 goals and 111 assists) in 221 games played.
+Trottier is currently ranked 19th all-time in NHL regular-season points.
+He is the Islanders' all-time career leader in assists and points, for the regular season and playoffs.
 Trottier was named by Islanders fans as the second greatest player in franchise history, ahead of Denis Potvin and behind Mike Bossy.